 HBOT increases the oxygen concentration in all body tissues including bone and bone marrow.
 Bone infections that have not responded to traditional antibiotic therapy often clear up after treatment in the chamber.
 Joint infections in foals also respond well to this therapy.

-Wounds in skin and muscle tissue; reperfusion diseases:
+Wounds in skin and muscle tissue:

 Improved oxygen delivery through HBOT increases stimulation of capillary formation assisting in healing, especially in skin grafts, amputations, ulcerated wounds, and injuries where tissues have been crushed and circulation has been destroyed or impaired.